Continuing your studies

 You may like studying in Holland so much that you simply cannot get enough of your Dutch life style and education.
 In that case, you could decide to continue your studies.
 Luckily, there are plenty of opportunities if you want to stay here!

 What could be your next step?

 Check the overview of degrees for which next level your diploma grants you access.
 For example: if you have finished a bachelor's degree, you could continue studying for a master's degree at the same institution or a different one.

 If you have obtained a diploma and you want to continue your studies and apply for another study programme, you need to extend your residence permit.
 This applies, for example, if you have a bachelor’s degree and want to study for your master’s degree.

 International students are allowed to study in Holland for a maximum number of years, which is generally equal to the number of years of the study programme chosen, plus an additional two years.
-Check the Holland Alumni website for the latest information.
+Check the NL Alumni website for the latest information.

 Continuing with a PhD

 If you have obtained a master’s degree and would like to continue to do a PhD, you will need to apply for a change in the purpose of your residence permit.
 PhD positions are classified as work in the Netherlands rather than as study.
 In most cases the institution where you are going to conduct your research will apply for the necessary residence permit on your behalf.